← Back to blog

 What Your AQI Score Actually Means for Your Health

-What the AQI Numbers Actually Mean
+AQI Numbers

 On the morning of September 9, 2020, residents of San Francisco woke up to an orange sky.
 It looked like Mars.
 The sun was a dim red disc.
 And the Air Quality Index across the Bay Area was pushing 200 — a level the EPA labels "Very Unhealthy."